-You may have tossed the cereal boxes stored in your kitchen cupboards in the trash, donated the unopened boxes of minute rice, and you gave your last loaf of cinnamon raisin bread to your neighbors.
+You may have tossed your cereal boxes in the trash, donated the unopened boxes of rice, and given your last loaf of cinnamon raisin bread to your neighbors.
 But pasta?
 Do you really have to give up your favorite Italian staple?

-How Is Pasta Made?
+How Pasta Is Made

 The typical macronutrients of unenriched pasta include 14 grams of carbs, less than 1 gram of fat, and about 3 grams of protein for a 2-ounce serving size[*].

 By eating just 4 ounces of pasta, you use up your carb allotment for the day.
 And that’s not very much pasta at all.

-How Does Pasta Impact Your Blood Sugar?
+How the Carbs in Pasta Impact Your Blood Sugar

 To understand how pasta impacts your blood sugar, you first need to understand the glycemic index.